angelaambroz/cs171-project/README.md

 * ~~Basic input of `txt`, output `json`.~~
 * ~~Top-level object for each text, capturing title, author, top words, etc.~~
 * ~~Paragraph-level objects capturing para text, length (sentences vs. characters?), sentences, whether they have any top words in there.~~
-* Convert all `len(x)` into word tokenizers counting words, instead of characters.
+* ~~Convert all `len(x)` into word tokenizers counting words, instead of characters.~~
 * General questions:
-    1. Should I separate out each book into its own json?
-What would be most efficient to pull from the server?
+    1. ~~Should I separate out each book into its own json?
+What would be most efficient to pull from the server?~~
-    2. How else can I reduce the size of the json?
+    2. ~~How else can I reduce the size of the json?~~

 ###### Data visualization
 * ~~Add templates from best HWs and Labs.~~
 * ~~Set up some basic CSS and website structure.~~
 * Where to put `#main-viz` and `#link-viz`?
+* Data summary box - get that started.
+* Get `main.js`, `textChart.js` and `linkChart.js` set up.
+* User choice covers: CSS, functions.
+* How to replicate Sublime Text's brushed sidebar?
+    * How to determine height of what the viewer is seeing?
+Highest data point and lowest data point?